NCS Parent Handbook View/download the pdf

 The Foundation requests parents make a voluntary annual contribution to both the Class Fund and the Annual Fund and to participate in the annual school auction party, the Enchanted Garden.
 Class Funds are used to purchase classroom supplies unique to our program, to cover the cost of overnight field trips, and to purchase and maintain musical instruments for the school.
 Contributions to the Annual Fund are used to close the gap between State funding and the cost of our unique program.

 Parent involvement is essential to the success of our school.
 There are a number of ways to stay involved in the life of the school.

 Class Teacher Support

-Classroom support both in and out of school is necessary: assisting in specialty classes, making crafts, special classroom cleaning, doing laundry, bringing flowers, sewing and making costumes, organizing and chaperoning field trips, participating in class projects, phone tree communication, and more.
+Classroom support both in and out of school is necessary and may include assisting in specialty classes, making crafts, special classroom cleaning, doing laundry, bringing flowers, sewing and making costumes, organizing and chaperoning field trips, participating in class projects, phone tree communication, and more.